gisaia/arlas_cli/docs/docs/indices.md

 To generate a mapping, you need to provide a NDJSON `file` (New line delimiter JSON).

-The values of the first lines of the files are used for inferring the mapping for each field of the data.
+The values of the first lines of the files are used to infer the mapping for each field of the data.

 !!! note "--nb_lines"
-    By default, the `indices mapping` function uses the first 2 rows to infer mapping.
+    The `indices mapping` function uses the first rows to infer mapping.
     If a field is not present in the first rows, it will not appear in the mapping.

-    Make sure to take enough rows into account to get all the fields with the option `--nb_lines`
+    Make sure to take enough rows to get all the fields with the option `--nb_lines`

 !!! tip
     The data can be split in different NDJSON files in a folder: